shello/2fa_scripts/README.md

 Reads a [`otpauth://`](https://github.com/google/google-authenticator/wiki/Key-Uri-Format)
-URI on the first argument, or from the standard input, and invokes [`oathtool`](https://www.nongnu.org/oath-toolkit/) with the parameters from the URI set, allowing extra parameters to be passed to `oathtool`.
+URI on the first argument, or from the standard input, and invokes [`oathtool`](https://www.nongnu.org/oath-toolkit/) with the parameters from the URI set, allowing extra options to be passed to `oathtool`.

 ## Examples